Jennifer Mason McAward

 Associate Professor of Law

 Jennifer Mason McAward is an associate professor of law, whose teaching and research interests focus on civil rights, constitutional law, and habeas corpus.
 Her scholarship addresses the relationship between Congress and the federal courts with respect to protecting individual rights.
 Her current projects explore the power of Congress to enforce the Thirteenth Amendment.
-She joined the law school faculty in 2005 and was named Distinguished Professor of the Year in 2007.
+She joined the Notre Dame Law School faculty in 2005 and was named Distinguished Professor of the Year in 2007.

 Following law school, Mason McAward clerked for Judge Alex Kozinski on the Ninth Circuit and then for United States Supreme Court Justice Sandra Day O’Connor.
 She practiced law and completed a public service fellowship with Holland & Knight LLP in Washington, D.C.